manhua-man/cursor-autopilot-windows/README.md

 current_status: What's completed and what's left to do
 ```

-Ensure that `alwaysApply: true` is set to guarantee the rule is always active.
+The rule is set to `alwaysApply: true` to guarantee it's always active.

 ## Usage